zendframework/zend-servicemanager/doc/book/configuring-the-service-manager.md

    `A::class` service.
 2. Because none is found, it will process each abstract factory, in the order in which they were registered.
-3. It will call the `canCreateServiceWithName()` method, passing the name of the requested object.
-The method can use any logic whatsoever to determine if it can create the service (such as checking its name, checking if a class implements a given interface, etc.).
+3. It will call the `canCreateServiceWithName()` method, passing the service manager instance and the name of the requested object.
+The method can use any logic whatsoever to determine if it can create the service (such as checking its name, checking for a required dependency in the passed container, checking if a class implements a given interface, etc.).
 4. If `canCreateServiceWithName` returns `true`, it will call the `__invoke` method to create the object.
 Otherwise, it will continue iterating the abstract factories, until one matches, or the queue is exhausted.